LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

    Future version of the mesh blueprint will expand support to include mixed elements types in a single array with related index arrays.

+Element Windings
+^^^^^^^^^^^^^^^^^^^^^^

+The mesh blueprint does yet not have a prescribed winding convention (a way to order the association of vertices to elements) or more generally to outline a topology's `dimensional cascade`  (how elements are related to faces, faces are related to edges, and edges are related to vertices. )

+This is a gap we are working to solve in future versions of the mesh blueprint, with a goal of providing transforms to help converting between windows, or different cascade schemes.

+That said VTK (and VTK-m) winding conventions are assumed by MFEM, VisIt, or ALPINE when using Blueprint data.

 .. * **stream** - (strem description)
 ..   (specifying stream ids and stream connectivity) ..